aristoteleo/dynast-release/docs/pipeline_usage.rst

                             that region. (default: 1)
       --snp-csv CSV         CSV file of two columns: contig (i.e. chromosome) and genome position of known SNPs --barcodes TXT        Textfile containing filtered cell barcodes.
 Only these barcodes will be processed.
+      --gene-names          Group counts by gene names instead of gene IDs when generating the h5ad file.
       --no-splicing, --transcriptome-only
                             Do not assign reads a splicing status (spliced, unspliced, ambiguous) and ignore reads that are not assigned to the transcriptome.
       --exon-overlap {lenient,strict}
                             Algorithm to use to detect spliced reads (that overlap exons).
-May be `strict`, which assigns reads as spliced if it only overlaps exons, or `lenient`, which assigns reads as spliced if it does not overlap with any introns of at least one transcript. (default: lenient) --control             Indicate this is a control sample, which is used to detect SNPs.
+May be `strict`, which assigns reads as spliced if it only overlaps exons, or `lenient`, which assigns reads as spliced if it does not overlap with any introns of at least one transcript. (default: strict) --control             Indicate this is a control sample, which is used to detect SNPs.
       --dedup-mode {auto,conversion,exon}
                             Deduplication mode for UMI-based technologies (required `--umi-tag`).
 Available choices are: